NL-BioImaging/biomero/README.md

 ## Getting Started

-To connect an OMERO processor to a Slurm cluster using the `omero_slurm_client` library, users can follow these steps:
+To connect an OMERO processor to a Slurm cluster using the `biomero` library, users can follow these steps:

 1. Setup passwordless public key authentication between your OMERO `processor` server and your HPC server.
 E.g. follow  a [SSH tutorial](https://www.ssh.com/academy/ssh/public-key-authentication) or [this one](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/).
     - You could use 1 Slurm account for all `processor` servers, and share the same private key to all of them.